statamic/docs/content/collections/docs/assets.md

 ---
 title: Assets
 intro: >
- Assets are media and document files managed by Statamic.
-They can be images, videos, PDFs, zip files, or any other kind of file.
-Each can have fields and content attached to them, just like entries.
+ Assets are files managed by Statamic contained in specific directories.
+They can be images, videos, PDFs, giant text documents containing video game walk-throughs, or literally any other type of file.
+Each asset can have fields and content attached to them, just like entries.
 template: page
-updated_by: 3a60f79d-8381-4def-a970-5df62f0f5d56
-updated_at: 1568644449
 id: 7277432d-bb25-458a-a3a2-a72976b44ad5
-stage: 1
+stage: 3
 blueprint: page
 ---
 ## Overview

-Assets are the media and document files that you've given Statamic access to.
-They usually live in folders on your server but can also exist on an [Amazon S3 bucket](https://aws.amazon.com/s3) or other file storage service.
-Each of these locations is called a **container**..
+Assets most often live in folders on your local server, in an [Amazon S3 bucket](https://aws.amazon.com/s3), or other cloud storage service.
+Each of these defined locations is called a **container**..

-Statamic will scan the files in each container and cache [meta information](#metadata) (like `width` and `height` for images) about them to speed up interactions and response times when working with them on your front-end.
+Statamic scans the files in each container and caches [meta information](#metadata) (like `width` and `height` for images) on them.
+This cache is used to speed up interactions and response times when working with them on the [frontend](/frontend) of your site.

 ## Asset Browser
 The Control Panel's asset browser gives you a great view on these files.
-You can file, sort, and search them, move and rename files, preview media files, and even set focal crop points.
+You can file, sort, search, move, rename, preview, and — if working with images — even set focal crop points to make dynamically resized images significantly more useful.

 <figure>
     <img src="/img/assets.png" alt="Assets browser">